Leila Hoteit

-Leila Hoteit, (ليلى حطيط) a Lebanese woman, a specialist in human capital topics, a managing director, and a senior partner in Boston Consulting Group in Dubai.
+Leila Hoteit, (ليلى حطيط) a Lebanese / British woman, a specialist in human capital topics, a managing director, and a senior partner in Boston Consulting Group in Dubai.
 She is the global lead of Boston Consulting Group's education, employment, and welfare sector.
-She leads the education and human capital development work in the Middle East.

 Personal life

 Hoteit grew up in Lebanon with her parents and sister.
-Her mother was a pilot and director of operation of the Lebanese Airlines.
+Her father was a pilot and director of operation of the Lebanese Airlines.

 At the age 18, Hoteit was one of the few women that traveled abroad to continue her studies.
-Her father was supportive and encouraged her to pursue her studies despite of her society and culture norms that did not accept working women.

-Living in a society where it is not common for women to seek higher education and have successful jobs, Hoteit has faced criticism saying that she is too dedicated to her work, that she is not giving her family the proper attention, and that women belong only to their home after having kids.

-Therefore, she gave a speech on the importance of women empowerment and how women should work on lifting each other up instead of seeking the spotlight alone.
-She believes that women can succeed with the help of other women without the dependency on men.
+In May 2016, she gave a Ted Talk entitled “3 lessons on success from an Arab businesswoman” where she highlighted how women should work on lifting each other up instead of seeking the spotlight alone.

 Education

 Hoteit is a French educated student.
 She graduated high school in 1992 with a French Baccalaureate in Lebanon.
 Leila then continued her Bachelor studies in London, United Kingdom, in the Imperial College, where she majored in Electrical and Computer Engineering followed by a PhD in Communication and Signal Processing.
-Hoteit later earned a Master's Degree in Business Administration in 2002 at INSEAD, France.
+Hoteit later earned a Master's Degree in Business Administration in 2003 at INSEAD, France.